kumakyoo42/OmaLibJava/API.md

 stripes of a certain width.

-Polygons can either be provided by a poly file (which is read in by the constructor) or an OmaReader an a filter, which are used to query areas from an Oma file.
+Polygons can either be provided by a poly file (which is read in by the constructor), an OmaReader and a filter, which are used to query areas from an Oma file, or an array of areas.

 If `stripeSize` is provided, it defines the width of the stripes.
 If the value is too small, this will result in huge data structures